jeroennoten/Laravel-AdminLTE/docs/sections/components/tool_components.md

 ```

 > [!Important]
-> Please, note the differences between the previous two examples, on the first one the rows and cells were manually constructed using loops over they available dataset.
+> Please, note the differences between the previous two examples, on the first one the rows and cells were manually constructed using loops over the available dataset.
 On the second example, the dataset is passed directly to the underlying plugin using the `$config['data']` property.
 You can't mix both strategies, use one or another.

 Use the next image as reference to check how every example is rendered.
 Please, note in the image the tables were wrapped inside a [Bootstrap Grid System](https://getbootstrap.com/docs/5.3/layout/grid/) to organize them.
 This same consideration is valid for all the other examples below.

 ![Datatables Component Example 1](/imgs/components/tool_components/datatables-component-example-1.png)

+The next examples reuse the `$heads` and the `$config` variables defined on the first example above, they are not repeated on every block:

 ```blade
 {{-- Themes --}}